homemadearcade/zero/todo/__ICEBOX-FEATURES.md

 Scroll with cobrowser, scroll FOR cobrowser using a sldier, View to lock to cobrowsers camera

 Auto hide live editor when using keys?

+Show which page they are on in their lobby username status